midhunkalarikkal/FullDomain/Notes/js.md

 ===================
 Created by `Brendan Ech` in 1995

-JavaScript is a high-level, dynamic, interpreted programming language primarily used for adding interactivity and dynamic behavior to web pages.
-It is a single-threaded, synchronous, and event-driven language that supports both functional and object-oriented programming paradigms.
-JavaScript runs in the browser and server environments (like Node.js) using engines such as V8, which execute its code.
+- JavaScript is a high-level, dynamic, interpreted programming language.
+- Used for adding interactivity and dynamic behavior to web pages.
+- It is a single-threaded, synchronous, and event-driven language.
+- It supports both functional and object-oriented programming paradigms.
+- It runs in the browser and server environments (like Node.js) using engines such as V8

 Chrome, Opera, Edge (new) -> V8
 Firefox -> SpiderMonkey